asfafeeroze/Flutter-ToDo-App/README.md

 # Basic Flutter project

 A new Flutter project for a ToDo Application.
+Tested using Google Pixel 3a API 33 emulated device on Android Studio.

 ## Features
 Add Task.